AlextheYounga/us-federal-code/usc/title-16-conservation/chapter-1-national-parks-military-parks-monuments-and-seashores/subchapter-lxi-national-and-international-monuments-and-memorials/sec-450jj-6.md

 #### (a) Establishment ####

-There is hereby established the Jefferson National Expansion Memorial Commission (hereinafter in sections 450jj–6 to 450jj–9 of this title referred to as the “Commission”).
+There is hereby established the Jefferson National Expansion Memorial Commission (hereinafter in sections 450jj–6 to 450jj–9 of this title referred to as the "Commission").

 #### (b) Composition ####